 YouTube is one of the most popular ways that people watch video these days.
 Some of my friends admit to watching more YouTube videos than traditional TV or Netflix!

-YouTube is also an amazing way to build an audience of potential customers for your online course business.
+YouTube is also an amazing way to build an engaged audience and can be a big part of your online course sales and marketing strategy.

 You can teach some of your knowledge for free and give people a taste of who you are and how you can help them, and then naturally a portion of your audience will want to learn with you in more depth inside your online course.

 YouTube is the second-biggest search engine in the world after Google (which also owns YouTube!).